 The early years of the company were tough, from a financial perspective.
 The sales of the Pixar Image Computer were slower than anticipated, resulting in the Vicom sale.
-The cost of computing W.T.
-Ru frames of animation (particularly for film) was still very high, so the company did animation for advertising, including fairly well-known CGI ads for Listerine, Tropicana and Lifesavers (several won Clio Awards.)
+The cost of computing w.t.
+Reference of animation (particularly for film) was still very high, so the company did animation for advertising, including fairly well-known CGI ads for Listerine, Tropicana and Lifesavers (several won Clio Awards.)